 Radiate Positivity – there is nothing to worry about at Bonnaroo.
 Beyond the high fives, you may experience a few random acts of kindness, and everyone embraces the whole getting-along-with-complete-strangers-as-if-they’re-your-new-best-friends mantra.

 Respect The Farm – clean up after yourself, recycle as much as you can, share things with your fellow campers.
 I can honestly say that this is the first music festival I’ve been to where the port-a-potties were actually clean and had an abundance of toilet paper for all four days.

 Stay True Roo, or in other words, bring that positivity you experience at Bonnaroo back out into the real world.
 The festival is a proud champion of sustainability and grassroots initiatives to give back to local communities.

 Feature image credit: Jorgensen Photography

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Manchester, Tennessee using the map below!